hanscappelle/filmtag-android-app/README.md

 - use v1 release key
 - export to apk (not bundle yet)
 - create tag on git for each release
+- for now building with Java 17 for bitbucket pipeline

 # Goals